 You may see this message after trying to upload WPML 4.5 or later via the Plugins page in WordPress.
 Starting with version 4.5, WPML’s core plugin now includes the Translation Management functionality.
 As a result, the file size is larger than the one many hosting companies allow.

-The easiest workaround for this issue is to upload WPML using an FTP client instead of uploading through a WordPress admin.
+Another option for this issue is to upload WPML using an FTP client instead of uploading through a WordPress admin.

 To connect to your site via FTP, you'll need login credentials:

 - Hostname – the name of the server where your site is hosted

 Usually, you get this information when buying a hosting account.
 You should also be able to find it in your hosting account's settings.